All boats using the waterways must thoroughly understand and apply the International Regulations for Preventing Collisions at Sea (Colregs).

 All boats should use sound signals in restricted visibility to alert others of their position.
 Use common sense and slow your boat or stop and be ready to take immediate action.
 Be extremely cautious when operating in restricted visibility.

 Most recreational boats do not use sound signals.
-However, they are used by ships and larger vessels.
+However, they are used by commercial ships and larger vessels.
 Boats more than 12 metres should carry sound signals, a whistle and a bell.
-Vessels under 12 metres should have some means for making an efficient sound signal.
+Boats under 12 metres should have some means for making an efficient sound signal.

 You should be aware of sound signals and what action you should take when you hear a sound signal.
 Sound signals may be accompanied by light signals.

 One short blast means 'I am altering my course to starboard'.